gettyio/stellar-signer/README.md

 ### Why?

-It does not have network permissions (no threat of network-based hack or transmission of secure keys directly from the app) It cannot create transactions
+* It does not have network permissions (no threat of network-based hack or transmission of secure keys directly from the app)
+* It cannot create transactions
-It will decode and display the XDR on screen for the user to review (both pretty and raw views) It can sign and reject transactions offline
+* It will decode and display the XDR on screen for the user to review (both pretty and raw views)
+* It can sign and reject transactions offline
-It can offline return the response to the requesting app via copy/paste and/or deep links It will store the secret encrypting the database file on disk with AES-256+SHA2 by supplying a key typed by the user 6.5.
-StellarSigner is intended to integrate with hardware wallets for singing, though this work hasn't been implemented yet.
+* It can offline return the response to the requesting app via copy/paste and/or deep links
+* It will store the secret encrypting the database file on disk with AES-256+SHA2 by supplying a key typed by the user
+* It is intended to integrate with hardware wallets for singing, though this work hasn't been implemented yet.
-All sensitive information is stored on the phone and can't be used outside the app Real Native Apps with React Native and Mobx.
+* All sensitive information is stored on the phone and can't be used outside the app
+* Real Native Apps with React Native and Mobx.
-Available for iOS and Android
+* Available for iOS and Android

+### Roadmap:

+[ X ] Add XDR
+[ X ] Decode XDR
+[ X ] Show Decoded XDR Tree
+[ X ] Add transaction via deep link
+[ X ] Encrypt Secrets
+[ X ] Copy / Paste Button
+[ X ] List Secrets
+[ X ] Add Secret
+[ X ] Choose Secret
+[ X ] Add Password Security
+[   ] Send transaction to viewer
+[   ] Integrate with Ledger Nano
+[   ] Integrate with Trezor

 ### StellarSigner is proudly built with: